Meowcolm024/FGO-One/README.md

 attack.
 2. __Auto AP Recovery__: Automatically recover AP when AP is insufficient, allow to manually set how many times will be conducted.
-3. __Customizable runtime__: Allow to set how many times it will be played
+3. __Customizable Runtime__: Allow to set how many times it will be played.
+4. __Customizable Script__: Can easily add other functions, modify checkpoints to the script.